aaronbloomfield/ccc/hws/btcparser/index.md

 - There will be no 'orphan' blocks -- each block will be the successor to the block immediately before it
   - Obviously that doesn't apply to the first block in the file

-Note that if you are printing out the blockchain data to standard output from the previous section, it's fine to just terminate the program with the "no errors X blocks" or "error 5 block 17" line -- we'll get rid of the other output in the next section.
+Note that if you are printing out the blockchain data to standard output from the previous section, you should just terminate the program with the "no errors X blocks" or "error 5 block 17" line -- we'll get rid of the other output in the next section.

 #### Testing

 To test each error, you should try to change one byte in the file -- specifically, a byte in the particular field you are checking for errors.
-For example, if you want to modify the magic number, you would change one of the first 4 bytes; bytes are indexed from zero, that's bytes 0, 1, 2, or 3.
+For example, if you want to modify the magic number, you would change one of the first 4 bytes; as bytes are indexed from zero, that's bytes 0, 1, 2, or 3.
 To do that, you can use the following Python program, which you can save as `change_byte.py`:

 ```
 #!/usr/bin/python3